Skip to content

 Neither tool demonstrates documented capabilities for cross-repository context aggregation at enterprise scale.

 Google Antigravity inherits VS Code's workspace-local indexing architecture, which fundamentally cannot aggregate context across multiple repositories.
 No documented multi-repository architecture exists in authoritative sources.
-Published benchmarks showing 76.2% SWE-bench Verified and 54.2% Terminal-Bench 2.0 scores measure single-repository problem-solving capabilities and do not evaluate cross-repository context aggregation, legacy code pattern recognition, or system behavior understanding required for distributed systems.
+Published benchmarks showing 76.2% SWE-bench Verified and 54.2% Terminal-Bench 2.0 scores (Gemini 3 Pro, November 2025) measure single-repository problem-solving capabilities and do not evaluate cross-repository context aggregation, legacy code pattern recognition, or system behavior understanding required for distributed systems.

-Continue can be made aware of multiple codebases, but this requires explicit configuration.
-In GitHub Issue #5457, users report not being able to add initial IDE context, like the currently open file or selected text, without explicitly adding @codebase mentions.
-Later versions of Continue automatically include some IDE context while keeping full codebase context configurable.
+Continue could be made aware of multiple codebases, but this required explicit configuration.
+In GitHub Issue #5457, users reported not being able to add an initial IDE context without explicitly adding @codebase mentions.
+That configuration challenge is now moot: the product is discontinued, and the repository is read-only.

-Enterprise tools such as Augment Code address this gap through persistent indexing and the preservation of structured context, in contrast to traditional approaches that fragment documents into smaller chunks.
-When I tested Augment Code's Context Engine on a distributed payment-processing codebase with 12 interconnected microservices, I observed cross-service dependency suggestions that referenced the correct upstream API contracts because persistent indexing maintains relationship graphs rather than chunking code into isolated fragments.
+Enterprise tools such as Cosmos address this gap by providing persistent indexing and preserving structured context, in contrast to traditional approaches that fragment documents into smaller chunks.
+When I tested Cosmos's Context Engine on a distributed payment-processing codebase with 12 interconnected microservices, I observed cross-service dependency suggestions that referenced the correct upstream API contracts because persistent indexing maintains relationship graphs rather than chunking code into isolated fragments.

 Continue's Documented Large File Processing Failures